 ‘Sam’ aged 57: Confined to wheelchair with no Local Authority care plan, no clothes of his own when released and no transport to help him.
 A Restore Support Network worker saw him prior to release and produced his personal care plan.
 ‘Sam’ was met at the gate and handed new clothing, then taken to hostel over 60 miles away.

 ‘Marie’ aged 56: Had no criminal record until the loss of her husband.
 Life began to fall apart with mounting debts leading to drink-related problems and community sentences followed by short prison sentences.
 Restore produced her a personal care plan ready to take with her on release.
 This included help in getting permanent housing arranged.
 A local Restore Volunteer then provided ongoing befriending support. ’Marie’ has not re-offended one year since her release and plans to become a Peer Worker.

-Since becoming a charity Restore SN has developed a team of Peer Befrienders and Enhanced DBS checked volunteer workers who have no criminal record, to support older offenders with care and resettlement needs.
+Since becoming a charity Restore Support Network has developed a team of Peer Befrienders and Enhanced DBS checked volunteer workers who have no criminal record, to support older offenders with care and resettlement needs.
 Our success can be summarised in one word: ‘commitment’ - to our Vision and Core Values by our growing band of workers as well as our service users.
 This is a commitment of time and effort to change lives.
 It is a commitment of going on a journey together.
 Our learning is refined over time and informs our experiences.
 This in turn guides us in adapting our services that will meet the needs of our service users and respond to the growing challenges we face together.